mozilla/zamboni/docs/topics/fake-app-spec.rst

 preview_files
     List of paths (relative to the JSON file) of preview images.

+video_files
+    List of paths (relative to the JSON file) of preview videos in webm format.

 num_locales
     Number of locales to localize this app's name in (max 5).